Learn how to create a custom event registration form on Eventbrite for contact tracing here.

 The information you collect when people register helps you better plan your marketing and execute the event itself.
 It can be tempting to ask a million questions to learn more about your attendees, and most online form tools make it easy to add fields and collect abundant data.

 But asking too many questions is a mistake.
 Research shows that every step you add to an event registration form results in a drop in sales.
-So keep your registration form short.
+So keep your registration form short, asking for just the information you need.

 Before you begin to create your online registration form, take the time to get clear about exactly what information you need from participants.
 There are certain fields you absolutely must collect: their name, their credit card details, and possibly their phone number.
+If you are using the registration form for contact tracing, be up-front about that and the safety measures you’re taking with your event.
 But do you really need information on their interests or social media handles right up front?

 This type of information might help you with your marketing and communications, but consider asking it later in another way — for instance, with an email survey or social media poll.